Sef Gonzales: The murders

 On 10 July 2001, at about 4:00 p.m., Gonzales left the family's law firm, where he worked part-time, and headed to the family home.
 Around 4:30 p.m., armed with a baseball bat from his car and two kitchen knives from a knife block in the kitchen, he entered Clodine's bedroom and assaulted her while she was studying.
 There he compressed her neck while trying to strangle her, struck her head with the bat at least six times, and then stabbed her multiple times with the smaller of the knives.
 The cause of Clodine's death was a combination of the compression of her neck, blunt force head injuries, and abdominal stab wounds.
-Gonzales then waited until Loiva arrived home about 5:30 p.m.
-After entering the house, he attacked her with one of the kitchen knives in the living/dining room, inflicting multiple stab wounds and cuts to her face, neck, chest and abdomen.
+Gonzales then waited until Loiva arrived home at about 5:30 p.m.
+After she entered the house, he attacked her with one of the kitchen knives in the living/dining room, inflicting multiple stab wounds and cuts to her face, neck, chest and abdomen.
 Her windpipe was then completely transected post-mortem.

-At around 6:00 p.m., Gonzales's maternal aunt visited the house.
+At around 6:00 p.m., Gonzales' maternal aunt visited the house.
 She noted her nephew's and sister's cars in the driveway, but the house was dark and unusually quiet (especially given that the family kept six small dogs inside).
 Looking into the house, she noticed movement, and left with her son after deciding not to enter via the garage.
-Teddy then arrived home about 6:50 p.m.
-After entering the house, Gonzales attacked him with one of the kitchen knives and inflicted multiple stab wounds to his neck, chest, back and abdomen.
+Teddy then arrived home at about 6:50 p.m.
+After he entered the house, Gonzales attacked him with one of the kitchen knives and inflicted multiple stab wounds to his neck, chest, back and abdomen.
 One of the stab wounds penetrated his right lung, another penetrated his heart and another partially severed his spinal cord.
 Teddy sustained defensive wounds, suggesting that there was a struggle.

 After killing his family, Gonzales disposed of the murder weapons and the clothing and the size 7 running shoes he was wearing at the time of the murders.
 He showered, changed clothes, and spray painted the words "Fuck off Asians" on a wall in the house in an attempt to fool investigating police into believing that his family had been the victims of a hate crime.
 Gonzales then drove to a friend's house, arriving there about 8:00 p.m.
 The two then went to the Sydney central business district, where they ate at Planet Hollywood and visited a nearby video game arcade.
 Later in the evening, after dropping his friend off, Gonzales returned home.
 He called emergency services at 11:48 p.m. to say he had discovered the bodies.
 Gonzales had also frantically run to his neighbours' house and told them that his parents had been shot.